Introduction

 (c) LOGICALLY STORE THE SUM OF ALPHA AND BETA INTO GAMMA.

+(d) STORE INTO GAMMA THE LOGICAL SUM OF ALPHA AND BETA.
 From each of the above examples a generalized scan provided with the transformational specifications described would extract STORE as the operator, and ALPHA, BETA, and GAMMA as operands corresponding to A, B, and C, respectively.
 This flexibility is a natural bonus of the metalinguistic approach adopted, in which the objects described are not complete rigid statements but only their constituent elements: operator names, punctuation strings, cue words, and so on.
 The programmer thus has at his disposal not a body of stereotyped statement forms that must be reproduced character-for-character under pain of compilation failure, but a vocabulary and a grammar for combining its elements, just as in natural language.
 Among the benefits springing from this flexibility is the power to tailor source notation to the immediate application.
-If the programmer is debugging, with the listing undergoing daily change, he may use a minimal notation—the canonical form itself, if he likes.
+If the programmer is debugging, with the listing undergoing daily change, he may use a minimal notationthe canonical form itself, if he likes.
 Doing so cuts compilation time and allows logical checkout of the program at minimum cost.
 When the program is running, the programmer may then enrich the notation as far as he pleases, for the sake of those, including himself, who will have to read and understand the listing in the future (especially if any nonprofessional programmers are among them).
+It should also be noted that the notational transformations, of which only a few have been mentioned here, can be used so as to apply to a single statement form or to any group of them, up to the entire language.
+Most languages will exhibit a substantial degree of notational uniformitypunctuation in particular tends to be uniform within a notationand insofar as a notation is uniform, the transformations that define it can be specified within any one of the macros of the language, accompanied by a pseudo operation that declares their domain to be globali.e., language-wide.
+Those notational features not common to all statement forms are specified within the macros associated with the statements that do exhibit them, without the "global" declaration; this usage limits their range to just those statement forms within whose macros they are given.
+The flexibility afforded by this notation-describing scheme is such as not only to encompass practically all the well-known programming languages, but also to hold out the promise of realizing a considerable natural language programming facility.
+(For extended discussion and explanation of this claim, see [15].)

-It is widely believed that machine independence and object program efficiency are essentially antithetical goals between which we can only hope to strike a reasonable balance.
+Machine Independence vs. Object Program Efficiency It is widely believed that machine independence and object program efficiency are essentially antithetical goals between which we can only hope to strike a reasonable balance.
 Actually, the two are necessarily in conflict only within the context of a certain approach to machine independence; given another approach to that goal, the conflict evaporates.
 The conventional approach to machine independence is to divide the total translation process into two distinct temporal phases: an earlier, completely machine independent one that translates programs from source language into some intermediate representation, and a later one, oriented to some particular machine, that carries the program from intermediate to machine language.
 Such a scheme is capable of ensuring machine independence for the larger part of a translator (which is all that can be expected under any plan), but it clearly conflicts with the other desirable goal of giving the programmer complete access to the target machine.
 Everything said by the source language programmer must, under the conventional plan, be filtered through the intermediate language before it reaches machine language, and this intermediate language, once specified by its original designers, must remain essentially invariant if the whole system is not to collapse.
 This interposing of what is effectively a standardized hypothetical machine between the user and his actual target machine precludes the full exploitation of the actual hardware that is the basis of highly efficient object language coding.
 (It remains possible, of course, to make the purely logical kind of optimization typified by deletion of redundant instructions, moving of computations to less frequently executed coding paths, and so on; it is such really important economies as proper use of the actual machine's I/0 facilities that may be ruled out under the usual scheme.)

 There is, however, an altogether different approach to machine independence which, while at least equally successful in facilitating the processor's transference to any new machine, is perfectly compatible with any desired degree of object coding efficiency.
 If the conventional approach may be termed that of temporal segregation of the machine-dependent part, the alternative to which attention is being called may be termed spatial segregation of the machine-dependent part, and its adoption is in fact a corollary of the overall structure advocated here on other grounds.
 Schematically, the two forms may be represented as in Figure 1.

+The generalized processor whose structure has been outlined in the foregoing pages follows the policy of spatial rather than temporal segregation of its machine dependent part, with great advantage.
+Since the first thing a language designer does in using such a processor is to install in it a body of macro instructions that are defined directly in the symbolic assembly language of the target machine, the resultant translator is machine-dependent, in part, from the start.
+This machine dependent part, be it noted, is just as rigorously segregated from the machine-independent part as is its counterpart in the conventional temporal segregation schemethe macros are quite distinct from the processor that handles them, so there is no penalty in this respect in adopting the spatial segregation policy.
+There is, however, one very important advantage in adopting it: the user, in writing the required machine language macros, can use all his knowledge of the target machine to ensure that the coding generated will use it efficiently.
+There is no intermediate language standing between the source language designer and the machine; he specifies for it the exact instructions it will be dealing with at execution time.
+In this way the spatial segregation scheme, while making just as sharp a separation between the machine-dependent and machine-independent parts as the conventional scheme, also makes possible any desired degree of object program quality.
 Paradoxically, in fact, a general processor so organized will, other things equal, turn out better object coding than will a conventional compiler that has been hand-coded expressly to compile from the source language in question.
 Though this assertion flies in the face of our intuitive certainty that generality must be paid for by less perfect efficiency at any particular task, a moment's thought is sufficient to show why it is nonetheless true.
 In creating a translator for a higher level language, whether it be done conventionally or as proposed here, the designer will from time to time see opportunities for optimizing the coding his translator will produce.
 How many of these opportunities he takes and how many he ignores will depend on his conscientiousness, his ability, and the time at his disposal.
 Lack of one or more of these, as anyone experienced in such work can confirm, often prevents designers from taking advantage of such opportunities.
-In implementing his language by means of a general processor, the designer still has to notice opportunities for optimization as they arise—no system will do that for him—but once he has noticed them, he has at his disposal built-in tools that make the realization of such potential savings much easier.
+In implementing his language by means of a general processor, the designer still has to notice opportunities for optimization as they ariseno system will do that for himbut once he has noticed them, he has at his disposal built-in tools that make the realization of such potential savings much easier.
 The general processor he is dealing with includes, as we have in part seen, modal operations that permit him at any point to name translation time flags and switches, assign them values, and perform tests on them that determine just what coding gets compiled, and in what way.
 The presence of a number of features of this kind makes optimization much easier to perform, and guarantees that for an equal amount of effort the general processor can be made to compile better coding than a conventional monolingual processor.

+Have We Thrown Out the Baby?
 An objection that has been brought against the scheme described in these pages is that, in requiring the language designer to define the primitive operations of his language directly in machine language, it in effect requires him to do most of the work that would be necessary in writing a conventional compiler for the language.
 This objection is, as a rule, made only by those whose compiler-writing experience lies far in the past.

 The specifying of the coding that is to be compiled for each operator or statement-type in the desired language is a very small part of the total task of writing a conventional compiler; the really time-consuming part is the creation of all the mechanisms that ensure that such coding is handled in the appropriate way.
 Consider the FORTRAN language, for example: Backus has said that 704 FORTRAN statements generated between four and twenty machine instructions each [10, p.
 1971.
 A DO statement, to take a concrete case, typically generates a mere half-dozen lines of coding, and any programmer who has ever set up a machine-language loop can specify them.
 What is very troublesome about the DO statement is the causing of the compiler to do the proper thing with each of those half-dozen simple instructions.
 It has to be told that if the user neglects to specify the increment by which the index variable is to vary, a value of 1 is to be understood; that the last two or three of the instructions generated by a DO are not to be compiled into the object program immediately, but are to be held aside until an input statement bearing a label specified in the DO statement has appeared and been processed; and that if DO's are nested, with several groups of such deferred instructions awaiting the appearance of the same label, that they are to be compiled into the object program (when that label finally appears) in the inverse of the order in which their generating DO's appeared.
-These are typical of the real problems in implementing a language—and these are the problems for which the generalized processor offers the language designer simple, explicit tools.
+These are typical of the real problems in implementing a languageand these are the problems for which the generalized processor offers the language designer simple, explicit tools.
+REFERENCES

 1. Burkhardt, W. H, “Universal programming languages and processors: a brief survey and new concepts,” Proc.
 AFIPS 1965 FJCC, pp. 1-21.